Breast Augmentation with ImplantsPerformed by Dr. Wooten of Beleza Plastic Surgery

-All breast implants consist of silicone shells filled with either a saltwater solution known as saline, or a silicone gel.
+All breast implants consist of silicone shells filled with either a saltwater solution known as saline or a silicone gel.
 Beleza Plastic Surgery only uses Allergan, Mentor, or Sientra.
-(These are the only 3 breast implant manufacturers approved by the FDA.)
+(These are the only three breast implant manufacturers approved by the FDA.)

 Saline implants are a popular option for women undergoing breast augmentation.
 So, what is saline?
 Saline refers to a sterile salt water solution which goes inside of silicone shells (elastomers).
 Essentially, the size of your breasts will depend on the amount of saline inside the implant.
 Because saline is a liquid filler, Dr. Wooten can insert your implant shells first.
 She can then fill them, while already in position.
 Ultimately, this method will result in a smaller scar.
 We should also note that your body is able to absorb saline solution harmlessly in the event of a leak or rupture.

 After prohibiting sales of unsafe silicone implants in 1992, the FDA approved a new version of the silicone gel implant in 2006.
 Today, silicone is widely used and deemed completely safe.
 In fact, breast augmentation patients with a smaller bust often prefer silicone implants.
 This is because silicone can seem softer and more natural to touch.
 Unlike saline implants, silicone gel implants come pre-filled by the manufacturer.

 Breast augmentation candidates who have small breasts may be interested in anatomical breast implants.
 Anatomical breast implants are actually shaped in accordance with the anatomy.
 Instead of having a circular outline, these silicone-filled implants have more of a “teardrop” shape.
 Hence, the shape of the anatomical breast implant allows women without much existing breast tissue to achieve a natural and tapered breast slope.